misa1515/hass_wibeee/README.md

 # Home Assistant: Wibeee Component
 ![wibeee_logo](https://wibeee.com/wp-content/uploads/2018/09/logo.png)

-This is a custom component developed original for its integration with Circuitor Wibeee (3 Phases)

-This concept has been proved on similar devices that are listed below:
+This is a Home Assistant Custom Component originally developed to integrate CIRCUTOR WiBeee (3 phase) energy monitors.
+It has also been found to work on on similar devices that are listed below:

 | Device        | Model           | Link  |
 | ------------- |:-------------:| -----:|